martinstoeckli/ExplorerGenie/README.md

 ## Go to tool

 This extension makes it easy to open tools like the Command Line or Power Shell.
+It is possible to add user defined menu entries which can open other tools, or go to certain locations.

 ![ContextMenuGoto](screenshots/explorergenie_menu_goto.png)